 The District offers a free site visit and consultation for landowners with land management and tree care questions and concerns.
 Ask our Forester your land management and tree care questions including insect, pest, disease, timber harvesting, planting and other landscape questions.
 We can help identify issues, propose solutions plus explain and navigate the numerous options available for your forest management project.

-Forest Stewardship Plans are formal written plans that provide an overview of the landscape, technical advice, and long-range forest management planning.
+Woodland Stewardship Plans are formal written plans that provide an overview of the landscape, technical advice, and long-range forest management planning.
 Plans are tailored to your specific goals and interests while maintaining the sustainability of the landscape.
-Forest stewardship plans are an excellent starting point for any forested-land owner interested in learning more about their resources and caring for the future of Minnesota forests.
-A written plan includes an inventory of your forest, sets long-term goals with possible funding for activities such as tree planting, timber stand thinning, timber harvesting, improving wildlife habitat, or creating a low-impact hiking trail.
+Woodland stewardship plans are an excellent starting point for any forested-land owner interested in learning more about their resources and caring for the future of Minnesota forests.

-The District charges a plan writing fee of $225 plus $7 per acre included in the plan.
+The District charges a plan writing fee of $300 plus $9 per acre.
 You can also have a private forester write the plan if you wish.
 Be sure they are certified to write a forest stewardship plan if you intend to enroll your acres in a state or federal program.

 Environmental Quality Incentives Program, or EQIP, is a federal program that offers financial assistance to landowners wanting to manage natural resources or install sustainable land use equipment or strategies.
 Our foresters work closely with the USDA- Natural Resource Conservation Service to assist local landowners in applying for this program.